wavefrontHQ/docs/pages/doc/proxies_installing.md

 </tr>
 <tr>
 <td>You see "Cannot post work unit result to Wavefront servers.
 Will enqueue and retry later." in <code>wavefront.log</code>.</td>
-<td>You may have an incorrect server URL in your wavefront.conf file; you may have blocked the outgoing connection to that server URL (port 443); or the Wavefront servers may be down.</td>
+<td>You may have an incorrect server URL in your <code>wavefront.conf</code> file; you may have blocked the outgoing connection to that server URL (port 443); or the Wavefront servers may be down.</td>
 <td>Run <code>curl &lt;wavefrontServerUrl&gt;</code> from the machine running the proxy, where <code>&lt;wavefrontServerUrl&gt;</code> is the full URL (including "https://") provided to you by Wavefront and in your <code>wavefront.conf</code> file.</td>
 </tr>
 <tr>